-Peninsula Trail is a 9.9 mile moderately trafficked out and back trail located near Bloomington, IN that features a lake and is rated as moderate.
+Peninsula Trail is a 9.9 mile moderately trafficked out and back trail located near Bloomington, Indiana that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 Grubb Ridge Loop Parking